RuiTung/Projects/python_projects/readme.txt

 The steps for running the Lite Twitter:
 (I am using Mac for implementation this project, the installation of the apps are based on Mac's command.
-However, the processes are very similar for a PC.
-For setting up the environment on Visual Studio Code(Herein after VSC), I referenced https://youtu.be/ojzNmvkNfqc)
+However, the processes are very similiar for a PC)

 1. Go to https://www.python.org/downloads/ to download Python (I am using Python3.8.2 64-bit)
-2. Go to https://code.visualstudio.com/Download to download Visual Studio Code
+2. Go to https://code.visualstudio.com/Download to download Visual Studio Code (Herein after VSC)
 3. After installed VSC, open the file folder that you downloaded
 4. Go to View menu of VSC to choose Terminal